rahmanshiddiqur/rahmanshiddiqur/README.md

 # Hi there 👋, Im Rahman Shiddiqur
 ## MS Student at UESTC in China.
-### Web Developer -Front-end developer
+### A Web Developer

 I am highly motivated to leverage my analytical expertise and scientific foundation to tackle challenging problems.

 Skills:  JS /  HTML / CSS/ REACT / Bootstrap / Python/ Data Analysis/ Microsoft Office

-- 🌱 I’m currently learning how to straggle more
+- 🌱 I’m currently learning how to struggle more
 - 💬 Ask me about Web Development
 - 📫 How to reach me: shawonrohman78@gmail.com